$Q$-balls, neural networks and galaxy rotation curves: Results

-In Fig.~\ref{fig:galaxyExample} we show, as an example, the best fit axion-like and polynomial $Q$-ball rotation curves (green dashed lines), the baryonic contribution (yellow curves) and the total contribution (baryonic + $Q$-ball) along with its 68\% confidence region (orange solid lines and light blue shaded area) compared to the observed curve (blue points with errorbars) for the spiral galaxy NGC 4183 in the Ursa Major cloud.
+In Fig.~\ref{fig:galaxyExample} we show, as an example, the best fit axion-like and polynomial $Q$-ball rotation curves (green dashed lines in the left and central plots), the baryonic contribution (yellow curves) and the total contribution (baryonic + $Q$-ball) along with its 68\% confidence region (orange solid lines and light blue shaded area) compared to the observed curve (blue points with error bars) for the spiral galaxy NGC 4183 in the Ursa Major cloud.

-For the chosen galaxy, the $Q$-ball model fits reasonably well the observed rotation curve, with a reduced $\chi^2_{\rm red} = 0.35, 0.26$ for the polynomial and axion-like case, respectively.
-The axion-like potential performs slightly better ($\Delta BIC = 1.68$), which is a common trend found on all the galaxies in our sample.
-Overall, the axion-like model is mildly preferred for 33 objects, with 12 exhibiting $\Delta BIC > 6$.
-Only three galaxies indicate a strong ($\Delta BIC > 6$) preference for the polynomial case, and they are all characterised by a $\chi^2_{\rm red} > 1$.
-In total, 18 (15) galaxies exhibit a $\chi^2_{\rm red} < 1$ when fitting the axion-like (polynomial) $Q$-ball; the number increases to 35 for $\chi^2_{\rm red} < 2$.
+For the chosen galaxy, the $Q$-ball model fits reasonably well the observed rotation curve, with a reduced $\chi^2_{\rm red} = 0.35,\ 0.26$ for the polynomial and axion-like case, respectively.
+The axion-like potential performs slightly better ($\Delta$ BIC $= 1.68$) against the polynomial potential, which is a common trend found on all the galaxies in our sample.
+When compared against the standard NFW profile, Fig.~\ref{fig:galaxyExample} (right), the axion-like $Q$-ball is less preferable, with a difference of $\Delta $BIC$ = 3.02$ ($\chi^2_{\rm red} = 0.18$) in favour of the NFW profile.

+Overall, the NFW model provides the best description of the majority of rotation curves in the sample.
+However, the $\Delta$BIC distribution, displayed in Fig. \ref{fig:bic}, shows that the $Q$-ball models very often yield statistically reasonable fits, with $\Delta$BIC values typically in the range 2–5, and outperforms NFW in a non-negligible subset of galaxies.

 It is important to remark here that we are adopting an illustrative, simplified model which neglects the gravitational term in the scalar field action and does not account for the complex physical mechanisms in the galactic environment.
 Thus, this comparison should be considered cautiously as a proof-of-concept for future astrophysical applications.
-However, the presence of a toroidal-shaped DM distribution provided by the spinning $Q$-ball seems to provide a natural description for the observed DM distribution of disk galaxies.
+However, the toroidal morphology characteristic of spinning $Q$-balls seems to translate, in the equatorial plane, into a distinctive family of circular–velocity profiles $v(R)$ that can reproduce the dark component of disk–galaxy rotation curves.

 Fig.~\ref{fig:resultmass} shows the estimated best fit log particle mass, log halo mass and frequency $\omega$ parameters with their 68\% intervals.
 The red points and bars indicate fits with a $\chi^2_{\rm red}$ larger than 1.0.
 For both polynomial and axion-like potentials, we found that in the majority of the cases (39 galaxies) the particle mass is constrained to be between $- 28 < \log_{10} (m/\text{eV}) < - 26.5$, which is consistent with the results presented in \cite{Mourelle24,Mourelle25} and the expected maximum mass for ultra-light DM models \cite{Marsh_2022,lopez2025scaling}.